anjan211/docTRF2excel/README.md

 A simple python script to convert standard TRFs into the required excel sheet acceptable for mCom.

 Usage:
-1. Running the python script docTRF2excel.py and follow instructions.
+Running the python script docTRF2excel.py and follow instructions.
+OR
-2. Running the jupyter notebook file docTRF2excel.ipynb and edit the TRF doc name and the table number.
+Running the jupyter notebook file docTRF2excel.ipynb and edit the TRF doc name and the table number.